Tekki/digest-quickxor/README.md

 The QuickXorHash is the digest used by Microsoft on Office 365 OneDrive for Business and Sharepoint.
 It was published by Microsoft in 2016 in form of a C# script.
 The explanation describes it as a "quick, simple non-cryptographic hash algorithm that works by XORing the bytes in a circular-shifting fashion".

+## FUNCTIONS

+None of the functions is exported by default.

+## quickxorhash

+    use Digest::QuickXor 'quickxorhash';

+    my $hash = quickxorhash(@data);

+Returns the digest for the provided data.

 # CONSTRUCTOR